Qualcomm reports quarterly loss

-(Reuters) - Qualcomm Inc (QCOM.O) reported a loss in its fourth quarter on Wednesday, hurt by litigation expenses from its patent battles with customers including Apple Inc (AAPL.O) and a termination fee related to its collapsed NXP Semiconductors NV (NXPI.O) deal.
+Nov 7 (Reuters) - Qualcomm Inc reported a loss in its fourth quarter on Wednesday, hurt by litigation expenses from its patent battles with customers including Apple Inc and a termination fee related to its collapsed NXP Semiconductors NV deal.

 Revenue fell to $5.80 billion in the quarter ended Sept.
 30, from $5.91 billion a year earlier.